Yoldark34/lighthouse-staking-dashboard/README.md

 * Built in alerts

 # TODO
-* Log types counter are merged, need warning and error counter
 * Add aggregated and proposed blocks in the validator table (there is only attestation right now)

 # Issues
 * Cpu usage can't be displayed as it is not provided
 * Process starting time is an educated guess as not provided, it should be enough
 * The bottom node graph is supposed to display global balance for exited and withdrawable validators.
 This is not the case as lighthouse do not provide this info.
+* ~Log types counter are merged, need warning and error counter~ It is because there is no error logs

 eth donation : 0x945DF808617bDD3753237eCF0d5D2A8EEedE76d2